xdefago/stats-ci/README.md

 I am far from being a statistician and I will gladly welcome any advice or corrections.
 I only made a feeble attempt at numerical statibility (e.g., kahan sum, log-sum-exp).
-In any case, please be circumspect about the results obtained from this crate.
+In any case, please be circumspect about the results obtained from this crate for the time being.

 ## Usage